Watch the presentation video

 To study Grounds and Paths of Secret Mantra, there are specific requirements pertaining to tantra:

 In order to study this subject it is necessary to have taken refuge, which implies making a life-long commitment to the Buddhist spiritual path, and to have received a highest yoga tantra empowerment.
 A highest yoga tantra empowerment must have been received from a qualified teacher and entails taking the bodhisattva and tantra vows along with the commitment to do the Six Session Guru Yoga practice on a daily basis.
-To study the Highest Yoga Tantra commentary, these commitments are required in addition to the specific empowerment related to the deity of the commentary.

-Interpreter from Tibetan to Italian:
+Interpreter from Tibetan to English:

 “Here we spend time studying the meaning of the words and then we try to put them into meditation and practice.
 In this way, we can develop concentration and wisdom and tame our minds; combining meditation and study, the mind is tamed and becomes better.
 In this way, we try to eliminate afflictive emotions so that the mind becomes more quiet, more relaxed and more happy.”